PULS Units

 Making Waves

-PULS teaches kids the physics of waves, along with the role of wave activity on humans, including coastal erosion and harnessing waves as a renewable source of energy.
-Students engage in a series of interactive learning, as well as have the opportunity to build an assortment of models (waves in a bottle, wave machines, wave energy generator, and more), that integrates science, technology, engineering, arts+design, and mathematics.
+Waves is part of the 4th grade NGSS standards.
+For this unit, students engage in a series of interactive learning, as well as have the opportunity to build an assortment of models (waves in a bottle, wave machines, wave energy generator, and more), that integrates science, technology, engineering, and mathematics.

 Describe your image